Why Are You Working More Than 55 Hours/Week? (And How AI Can Help)

 Now that you have more time, what should you do?

 Ah-ha!
 The eternal question.
-Some of the best answers for recruiters:
+In addition to improving work-life balance, some of the best answers for recruiters:

 Building proactive pipelines